Ask a Question

 You MUST book flights at the following times to meet these air transfers:

-Departure: Your light aircraft transfer gets you back to Lanseria airport at 16:05 and you should be back at ORT by around 16:50.
+Departure: Your light aircraft transfer gets you back to Lanseria (LVA) airport at 16:15.
+You will then transfer by road reaching ORT by around 17:00.
 You MUST book flights leaving OR Tambo at 20:00 or later.
 This allows time for any delays along the way.

 There are luggage restrictions on the light aircraft which will be detailed in full after you have booked.